wywyWang/wywyWang.github.io/_pages/about.md

 My research intersts include Large Foundation Models, Natural Language Processing, Sport Science, and Representation Learning, which has been published more than 30 papers in international journals and major peer-reviewed conference proceedings, including multiple best paper awards.
 I serve on the program committees of international conferences including ICLR, AAAI, ACL ARR, KDD, IJCAI, CIKM, and PAKDD and workshop organizers ([IT4PSS 23-24](https://wasn.csie.ncu.edu.tw/workshop/IT4PSS2024.html), [SocialNLP 22](https://sites.google.com/view/socialnlp2022/)).

 For more information, please visit my [CV](https://drive.google.com/file/d/1YWwWkMy9zy4jGmm8Jni4zRh-iomogupX/view?usp=drive_link).
+I am also open to research collaboration.
+Please drop me an email if you are interested in.

 Education
 ======